hosseinnzr/euler_project_with_python/README.md

 # euler_project
 euler project with python
-go to https://projecteuler.net/ and make account
+go to (https://projecteuler.net/register) and register your account